Priya199522/Diabetes-Prediction/README.md

 # Diabetes-Prediction

-• The dataset is collected from web.
+• Collected a publicly available diabetes dataset from the web and carried out data cleaning and preprocessing to ensure data consistency and quality.

-• The data was cleaned and processed and analysed before EDA.
+• Performed initial data analysis followed by Exploratory Data Analysis (EDA) to identify patterns and relationships between patient features and diabetes risk.

-• Scikit learn, pandas, numpy, matplotlib and seaborn used for model building, analysis, predictive modelling and visualization.
+• Utilized scikit-learn, pandas, NumPy, matplotlib, and seaborn for data handling, visualization, and model development.

-• Built a Logistic Regression model with accuracy 70%.
+• Developed a Logistic Regression model to predict diabetes presence, achieving an accuracy of 70%.